troyan29/HiFramework/readme.md

   - Beautiful routing system
   - Middlewares

-Hi Framework Motto:
+**Hi Framework** Motto:

 > A stupidly easy and lightweight PHP framework

-This is a simple php framework still in development release, we're gonna to design a better software structure using best practices and design patterns
+This is a simple php framework still in development release, we're gonna design better software structure using PHP best practices and design patterns

 ### Version
 Alpha - 0.0.1